The Poverty of Historicism: Publication

-The Poverty of Historicism was first written as a paper which was read in 1936, then updated and published as a book in 1957.
+The Poverty of Historicism was first written as a paper which was read in 1936, then updated, published in a series of articles in Economica in 1944, and published as a book in English in 1957.
 It was dedicated “In memory of the countless men and women of all creeds or nations or races who fell victim to the fascist and communist belief in Inexorable Laws of Historical Destiny.”
+The title is a reference to Marx's book "The Poverty of Philosophy", itself a reference to Proudhon's book "The Philosophy of Poverty".

 Synopsis

 The book is a treatise on scientific method in the social sciences.
-Popper defines historicism as: “an approach to the social sciences which assumes that historical prediction is their principal aim…”.
+Popper defines historicism as “an approach to the social sciences which assumes that historical prediction is their principal aim…”.
 He also remarks that “[t]he belief … that it is the task of the social sciences to lay bare the law of evolution of society in order to foretell its future… might be described as the central historicist doctrine.”

 Popper distinguishes two main strands of historicism, a “pro-naturalistic” approach which “favours the application of the methods of physics” and the “anti-naturalistic” approach which opposes these methods.
 The first two parts of the book contain Popper's exposition of historicist views (both pro- and anti-naturalistic), and the second two parts contain his criticism of them.
 Popper concludes by contrasting the antiquity of historicism (which, for example, Plato is said to have espoused) with the claims of modernity made by its twentieth-century adherents.

 Popper's criticism of historicism

-Popper's criticisms of the poverty of the idea of historical prediction can broadly be split into three areas: fundamental problems with the idea itself, common inconsistencies in the arguments of historicists, and the negative practical effects of implementing historicist ideas.
+Popper's critique of the poverty of the idea of historical prediction can broadly be split into three areas: fundamental problems with the idea itself, common inconsistencies in the arguments of historicists, and the negative practical effects of implementing historicist ideas.